alaminio/alaminio/README.md

 I am an experienced web developer having eight years of experience.
 For the last three years, I have been working solely in the Laravel framework.
 Besides Laravel as a primary back-end tool, I have experience with many front-end tools like Jquery, ReactJS, Bootstrap, TailwindCSS, etc. I have working experience with NodeJS with ExpressJS, WordPress theme & plugin development.

-- 🔭 I’m currently working on "Rest API development for mobile app usiMng Laravel".
+- 🔭 I’m currently working on "API development for money transfer mobile apps using Laravel".
 - 🌱 I’m currently learning golang, postgresql.
 - 👯 I’m looking to work on reactjs, nodejs, golang.